Monitor Cron Jobs: One Curl Line, No Migration

-Keep your cron.
-Keep your scripts.
-Add one curl line.
-Get instant alerts when jobs fail or return wrong results.
+Keep your cron and scripts.
+Add one curl line—no SDK, no migration.
+Get alerts when jobs fail or stop running.
+Free tier, 2-min setup.

 The Problem: Silent Cron Job Failures